This article is an interview with Marek Chlup, a specialist who helped us with implementing GDPR. Read about the changes it brings for businesses.

 In case a company outside of the EU processes EU citizens‘ data, it has to meet the GDPR requirements.
 It is always necessary to inform the subjects that their data is being kept outside of the EU and how is this situation treated.

 Thank you for your help with the GDPR implementation, as well as for the interview!

 An important remark on behalf of eWay-CRM

 GDPR becomes enforceable from 25 May 2018 for all the member states of the European Union.

 We have a significant number of clients from all over the EU, (and also the USA), who can be affected by the new legislation.
 With this in mind…

-…We are happy to announce that we will introduce a brand new specific eWay-CRM GDPR version 5.2 on April 12 2018.
+…we are happy to announce that we have introduced a brand new specific eWay-CRM GDPR version 5.2 on April 12th 2018.

 Do you want to know more?
 Read our articles or check the videos!

 If you want to know more about the GDPR topic, read an interview with our CTO Roman Stefko about the impacts of GDPR regulation on eWay-CRM development.

 How to get client's consent is covered in our Academy article.